Elevating Your Drawings with Plaster Textures: A Comprehensive Guide for Artists

 Post-Texturing Finishing Touches and Techniques

-Painting can further enhance your textured plaster art.
+Painting can enhance your textured plaster art.
 Use techniques like dry brushing to highlight the texture.
 Experiment with different paint finishes to achieve your desired look.

 Add depth by applying a wash or glaze over the textured surface.
 This can bring out details and create subtle color variations.
 Wipe away excess to reveal the texture beneath.